Rates and Charges

 What are water consumption charges?

 Tamworth Regional Council charges water consumption per kilolitre of actual water consumed.
-All residential and non-residential water consumers, except food processors, are charged on based on a tired system:
+All residential and non-residential water consumers, except food processors, are charged on based on a tiered system:

 •1st Tier - 0 to 400 kilolitres